(This post may contain affiliate links. As an affiliate of Amazon and select brands, I earn from qualifying purchases at no additional cost to you.)

 What kind of gluten free flour can I use?

-You’ll want to use a gluten free all purpose flour blend for this recipe (make sure it’s a 1-1 replacement for regular all purpose flour).
+You’ll want to use a gluten free measure for measure blend in this recipe (make sure it’s a 1-1 replacement for regular all purpose flour).
 I’ve had success with Bob’s Red Mill gluten free 1-1 baking flour, King Arthur measure for measure gluten free flour, and Walmart’s gluten free flour.
 I’ve also heard that Cup4Cup gluten free flour works very well, although it is not dairy free!

 Can I use other gluten free flours?